 Top 10 Countries with Most Gold Reserves

 Discover which nations hold the world's largest gold reserves.
-From the United States' massive stockpile to Germany's strategic reserves, explore how countries safeguard their wealth with gold.
+From the United States' massive stockpile to China's rapid accumulation and Poland's record buying, explore how countries safeguard their wealth with gold.

 Gold reserves represent one of the most important indicators of a country's financial strength and economic stability.
 Central banks and monetary authorities around the world maintain substantial gold holdings as a hedge against inflation, currency devaluation, and economic uncertainty.
 These reserves serve as a critical component of national wealth management, providing a tangible asset that has maintained its value for thousands of years.
+With gold prices climbing above $4,000 per ounce in 2026, the strategic importance of these holdings has never been clearer.
 Understanding which countries hold the largest gold reserves offers insights into global economic power dynamics and monetary policy strategies.
-Today, we'll explore the 10 countries with the most gold reserves, from the United States' massive stockpile to emerging powers like China and Russia, examining how these nations use gold to protect their economic interests and maintain financial sovereignty.
+Today, we'll explore the 10 countries with the most gold reserves, from the United States' massive stockpile to China's rapid accumulation, Russia's recent selling, and Poland's record-breaking buying spree, examining how these nations use gold to protect their economic interests and maintain financial sovereignty.
 For more insights into global economics, explore our guides to the richest countries by GDP and most profitable companies.

 Methodology